3

 What is the way to handle these sort of conditional errors/informational messages from the DAL?
 Would passing a List to the DAL work?
 Or would I throw a custom exception/error code to the business layer (or controller)?
 Or maybe a Singleton to store the errors of the three layers?

 • I think you need to respect a separation of concerns a bit more, and that in turn will answer your question.
 So, more specifically, you say that your DAL has information useful to the UI.
 I'd suggest it doesn't - that information is useful to your MVC app/web api, and then your app will have information more relevant to what the UI expects in a response.
 Rather than propagate DAL errors/messages right up to the UI let the app catch it, and then relay on that information sensibly to the UI.
-Oct 16, 2018 at 11:24
+Commented Oct 16, 2018 at 11:24

 • @JᴀʏMᴇᴇ, thank you.
 I have always been kind of fuzzy in this area, and I am starting to dive into good practices for design/architecture.
 So when you mention let the app catch it, are you thinking a custom exception?
 Would limiting the return to 1000 objects be considered an error to toss to the next layer?
 Or if informational, should an exception still be used?